gingerich/koach/README.md

   }
 }
 ```
-The middleware function returned will run for every request, responding with `"Hello World!"`.
+The returned middleware function would run for every request, responding with `"Hello World!"`.

 To illustrate composition, we'll use our HelloWorld component above.
 ```javascript